PingoLH/PytorchSSD/README.md

 # Pytorch SSD-HarDNet
 ### [Harmonic DenseNet: A low memory traffic network (ICCV 2019)](https://arxiv.org/abs/1909.00948)
-### HarDNet68 is 127% faster than ResNet101 (backbone model only).
-How can it achieve a higher mAP with SSD512 compared with SSD513-ResNet101?
+### HarDNet68 is 127% faster than ResNet101 (backbone model only), while it achieves a higher mAP with SSD512 compared with SSD513-ResNet101
 ### Refer to [Pytorch-HarDNet](https://github.com/PingoLH/Pytorch-HarDNet) for more information

 HarDNet68/85: \